 - Opportunity Costs: Overpaying for one property can prevent you from investing in other, more profitable opportunities.
 You may miss out on other investments that could provide a better return by tying up your capital in an overpriced property.

 - Increased Risk: When you overpay for a property, you take on more risk than necessary.
-Every conceivable problem with a real estate investment is less severe when you pay less for the property.
+Every possible problem with a real estate investment is less severe when you pay less for the property.
 Sometimes, a disastrous situation is rendered trivial when you pay low enough for the property.
-In other cases, an inconsequential inconvenience becomes a catastrophic mistake because you paid too much for the property.
+In other cases, a minor inconvenience becomes a catastrophic mistake because you paid too much for the property.

 Paying too much for the property is the most costly mistake a real estate investor can make.
 As an investor, your goal should be to purchase real estate significantly below its market value; your goal is not to accumulate properties regardless of the price.
 Paying too much for the property is the most disastrous of all real estate investing mistakes.
 By being disciplined and patient, you can avoid this common pitfall and set yourself up for success in real estate investing.